dvorak07patrik/SemestralWork/startv2.md

 - **Data Uploads**: Import your data for enhanced analysis and visualization.
 - **Comparative Analysis**: Execute side-by-side comparisons of races or driver performance metrics.

+### Data Integration and Utomation
+- **Automated Data Fetching**: Automatically collect data from various real-world Formula 1 sources to ensure the database is always updated with the latest race data, driver statistics, and team information.
+This feature supports real-time analytics and enhances strategic decision-making.

 ## Technical Specifications

 ### Web Application